solo-io/supergloo/docs/content/getting_started/_index.md

 ```shell
 meshctl demo init
 ```
 This will spin up two Kubernetes clusters in Docker with Istio installed on each.
-This will also set up Service Mesh Hub on the `management-plane` cluster:
+Additionally, this will install Service Mesh Hub on one of the clusters.
+Both clusters will be **registered** with Service Mesh Hub under the names `management-plane` and `remote-cluster`, which will be used throughout the documentation.

 ```shell
 Creating cluster "management-plane-bdefd91b0749a8854b3af6d7e44a1f53" ...